pyoner/on-off-listener/README.md

   - `listener`: Function or `EventListenerObject`
   - **Returns**: `() => void` to remove the listener

-- `delegate(selector)`
+- `closest(selector, listener)`
-  Wraps a listener so it only fires when the event bubbles from an element matching the selector.
-Works with HTML, SVG, and MathML tags (typed out of the box).
+  Filters a listener so it only fires when the event target or one of its ancestors matches the selector.
+Your listener receives the original event and the matched element, with HTML, SVG, and MathML tags typed out of the box.

 ## How typing works